 2. Run a simple packet capture

-Once Wireshark is installed, start it up, and you'll be presented with a screen displaying the different network interfaces on the system, as well as a graph that indicates network activity on each network interface.
-In the screenshot below, there are quite a few network interfaces shown.
-Many of these are wired and internal interfaces that have no activity, as indicated by the flat lines.
+The following screenshot shows quite a few network interfaces.
+Many are wired and internal interfaces that have no activity, as indicated by the flat lines.
 The top network interface -- a Wi-Fi interface -- shows activity, as indicated by the squiggly line.

-Double-click on the network interface that connects to the network you want to scan, and Wireshark will open a window to show the packets being transmitted on the network.
+Double-click on the network interface that connects to the network you want to capture.
+Wireshark opens a window to show the packets being transmitted on the network.
 Wireshark offers many options for managing the display filters.
-In the example below, Wireshark displays all the network traffic on the local Wi-Fi network.

 The middle pane contains drill-down details about the packet selected in the top frame.
-The > icons displayed on the left can be chosen to reveal varying levels of detail about each layer of information contained within the packet.
-For example, here is the Ethernet header for an individual packet:
+Select the > icons displayed on the left to reveal varying levels of detail about each layer of information contained within the packet.
+For example, here is the Ethernet header for an individual packet.

-This header tells us the source and destination MAC (Media Access Control) addresses, as well as the identity of the next protocol in the stack: IPv4.
-We can then drill into the IPv4 header:
+This header tells us the source and destination MAC addresses, as well as the identity of the next protocol in the stack: IPv6.
+We can then drill into the IPv6 header.

 This header includes information about the source and destination TCP ports, the flags set on the packet and other helpful troubleshooting details.

-Finally, the bottom pane is a hexadecimal display that shows the actual digital contents of the packet itself.
-Highlighting any of the data in that display will display the protocol details in the middle pane, as shown in the screenshot below.
+The bottom pane is a hexadecimal display that shows the digital contents of the packet itself.
+Highlighting any of the data displays the protocol details in the middle pane, as shown in the screenshot below.

 Modifying capture options

-While it is simple to run a basic packet capture in Wireshark, the tool also enables users to modify several options to adjust your capture.
-You can access these options by clicking the gear-shaped Capture Options icon, highlighted below.
+While it is simple to run a basic packet capture in Wireshark, the tool also enables users to modify several options to adjust their capture.
+You can access these options by clicking the gear-shaped Capture Options icon in the toolbar, as seen below.

-Clicking this button will open the Capture Interfaces window, which has three panes.
-The pane, Input, lets you modify Wireshark interfaces and enable promiscuous mode.
+Clicking this button opens the Capture Interfaces window, which has three tabs.
+The Input tab lets you modify Wireshark interfaces and enable promiscuous mode.
 This mode is what enables the interface to capture network traffic that is not directed specifically to your capture system.

-The Output pane controls where Wireshark stores the packets that it captures.
+The Output tab controls where Wireshark stores the packets it captures.
 You can automatically store captured packets in a file and modify the format of that file, or you can create a file based on the amount of data captured or the amount of time elapsed.

-Finally, the Options pane offers choices for how to display the packets and options for MAC and DNS name , as well as a way to limit the size of packet captures.
+The Options tab offers choices for how to display the packets and options for MAC and DNS names, as well to limit the size of packet captures.
 Some of these options can help improve the performance of Wireshark.
-For example, you can adjust settings to prevent name issues, as they will otherwise slow down your capture system and generate a large number of name queries.
+For example, you can adjust settings to prevent name issues, as they otherwise slow down your capture system and generate many name queries.
 Time and size limits can also place limitations on unattended captures.

 3. Interpret and analyze packet contents

-That sums up the basics of using Wireshark to capture and analyze network traffic.
+This sums up the basics of using Wireshark to capture and analyze network traffic.
 The best way to become a Wireshark expert quickly is to get your hands dirty and start capturing network traffic.
-There's no doubt you'll find that it can be a helpful tool for everything from configuring firewall rules to spotting an intrusion.
+You'll find it can also be a helpful tool for everything from configuring firewall rules to spotting an intrusion.
 Remember, however, that you must always have permission from the network owner before capturing traffic on any network.